RouHim/beammp-container-image/README.md

 In the first place you should consider reading [the official mods guide](https://wiki.beammp.com/en/home/server-installation#how-to-add-mods-to-your-server).

-> The folder `client-mods` is created automatically during the first startup with docker compose,
-> but can also be created manually beforehand.

 Mods can be downloaded from the [official BeamNG resources website](https://www.beamng.com/resources/).
 Just copy the downloaded zip file into the `client-mods` folder.

-### Custom maps:
+### Custom maps

 Copy the downloaded zip file into the `client-mods` folder.

-Now we have to find out the custom map path name (e.g.: `/levels/car_jump_arena/info.json`), to set it later as the map to load.
+Then have to find out the custom map path name (e.g.: `/levels/car_jump_arena/info.json`), to set it later as the map to load.
 To do so:

 1. Execute the shell command below, or open the zip file manually.
 2. Copy the absolute path to the `info.json` location (`/levels/{map-name}/info.json`).